LaN-Tran/BOSCH_CHALLANGE_TEAM_I2C/README.md

 ![DEVICE_2](images/Global2.png)
 ## More details about the internal of the device
 Please visit the file: 'Schematic.pdf' in this branch
-## The internal of the device explanation
+## The extensive explanation
-Please visit the file: 'Schematic.pdf' in this branch
+Please visit the file: 'VITA.pdf' in this branch
 ## How to code for the device
 Please visit the file: 'Hardware Code.pdf' in this branch